MissingDeadlines/iolite/iolite_docs/faq.rst

 Using the latest proprietary driver is your best bet when using Linux.
 Please ensure that your GPU driver is working correctly before trying to launch IOLITE.

 If you're experiencing issues with the standalone Linux builds, it's potentially due to mismatches between the runtime libraries utilized by IOLITE and your Linux distribution.
-In this case, please use a build from our Flatpak repository, which ships with the correct versions of all the utilized runtime libraries.
-You can find details on how to set up the Flatpak builds at the top of this page.

 How the hell do I exit the game mode again!?
 ----------------------------------------------